 Binlog selection logic

 Perhaps the most challenging portion of the restore process is determining which binlogs to download and replay.
-Full and diff backups can be taken from the master or a slave; however, we only take binlog backups from the master.
+Full and diff backups can be taken from the primary or a secondary; however, we only take binlog backups from the primary.
 This means simple timestamp comparisons cannot be used to determine which binlogs need to be replayed.

 We deployed GTIDs across our fleet in 2014, and that gives each transaction a globally unique identifier.
 In addition, each running MySQL server maintains a